John-bju/SIL-translation-test/README.md

 ![Description](README_pics/Screenshot_20260710_145646.png)

-3. Then select "New Token" under "Personal Access Tokens," and a screen will appear asking for a token name and permissions.
+3. Then select "New Token" in the box labeled "Personal Access Tokens," and a screen will appear asking for a token name and permissions.

 <img src="README_pics/Screenshot_20260723_104701.png" width="400" height="800" />